payomagic/tensorflow-install-ubuntu/README.md

 # tensorflow-install-ubuntu
 How to install tensorflow on Ubuntu server

-steps to install TensorFlow on an Ubuntu-based server:
+## Steps to install TensorFlow on an Ubuntu-based server: ##

 Open a terminal window and update the package list using the following command:

 ```
 sudo apt update